 Note that the Poisson distribution therefore also describes the distribution of distances from one point to the next, assuming the points are distributed uniformly at random along a line, with average density Lambda per unit length.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-DUEL_SIMULATION, a C++ program which simulates N repetitions of a duel between two players, each of whom has a known firing accuracy.
+DUEL_SIMULATION, a C++ code which simulates N repetitions of a duel between two players, each of whom has a known firing accuracy.

-LIFE_OPENGL, a C++ program which uses OpenGL to display the evolution of John Conway's "Game of Life".
+LIFE_OPENGL, a C++ code which uses OpenGL to display the evolution of John Conway's "Game of Life".

 REACTOR_SIMULATION, a C++ code which a simple Monte Carlo simulation of the shielding effect of a slab of a certain thickness in front of a neutron source.
 This program was provided as an example with the book "Numerical Methods and Software."

 THREE_BODY_SIMULATION, a C++ code which simulates the behavior of three planets, constrained to lie in a plane, and moving under the influence of gravity, by Walter Gander and Jiri Hrebicek.